Cyber Security

 Resourcefulness

-They are adept at using whatever information and tools are at their disposal, often turning seemingly benign data into powerful leverage.
+They can use whatever information and tools they have at their disposal, often turning benign data into powerful leverage.

 Charisma

-A persuasive and likeable demeanour helps social engineers to lower the defences of their targets, making it easier to extract information or influence actions.
+A persuasive and likeable personality helps social engineers to lower the defences of their targets, making it easier to extract information or influence actions.

 Observation